top of page

 Weill Cornell Medicine, New York, NY

-Ana is a second-year Ph.D. student in the Neuroscience program at Weill Cornell.
+Ana is a Ph.D. candidate in the Neuroscience program at Weill Cornell.
 Originally from California, she received her B.S. in Neuroscience and B.S. in Cognitive Science at UC Santa Cruz in 2018.
 Here, she conducted research in the Gibbs lab studying embodied cognition and humor as well as the Zuo lab studying the effects of a novel drug on fragile X mouse models.
 She then studied for her MSc. in Brain and Cognitive Sciences at the University of Amsterdam.
 Her master’s thesis work under Dr. Denis Engemann investigated the relationship between MRI and MEG based features of aging using machine learning.
 At CoCo lab, Ana is interested in using multimodal imaging to understand recovery after traumatic brain injury.
 She is interested in brain injury and disorders of consciousness, and hopes to improves prognostics and diagnostics for these conditions.

 Ceren Tozlu, PhD